-Other youth served will come through referrals from cooperative and collaborative partnerships established with homeless shelters, crisis stabilization providers, recovery centers, education and training providers, social service agencies, medical and behavioral health providers, adult education, vocational rehabilitation services, with faith-based organizations, concerned family members, and other community-based services (including faith-based services).
+The youth served through this program will come through referrals from cooperative and collaborative partnerships established with homeless shelters, crisis stabilization providers, recovery centers, the criminal justice system, education and training providers, social service agencies, medical and behavioral health providers, adult education, vocational rehabilitation services, with faith-based organizations, concerned family members, and other community-based services (including faith-based services).

-SECTION 2: Program Design - A Community-Based ServiceStrategy
+SECTION 2: Program Design - A Community-Based Service Strategy

-A. Opportunity Youth Work-Based Program Design
+A. Prosper Appalachia Work-Based Program Design

-The Eastern Kentucky Opportunity Youth Program is aimed at providing career pathway opportunities to out-of-school youth who have become disengaged from work and education.
+The Prosper Appalachia Program is aimed at providing career pathway opportunities to youth who have become disengaged from work and education, and to catch those before they become disengaged.
 The program's goal is to create a new direction and improved future for these youth by providing them the guidance, support, experiences, and opportunities that will lead them to sustainable employment or education.